michael-barlow3/tmp_CM/README.md

 $ git tag -a DG-5.3-342-V1 -m "Add first test version of this patch"
 ```

-Patch-tracking message (See: National Patch Module Guide for details) sending the message on FORUM to test sites and the appropriate Product Support Release Coordinator.
+Patch-tracking message (See: National Patch Module Guide for details) sending the message on FORUM to test sites and the appropriate Product Support Release Coordinator (Again see the README in the appropriate product repo to identify the Product Support Release Coordinator).

-*Prior to merging the changes back into main, the final thread of the Patch-tracking message be stored in GitHub.*
+*Prior to merging the changes back into main, the final thread of the **Patch-tracking Message** be stored in GitHub.*

-*Prior to merging the changes back into main, the final thread of the Release Message should also be stored in GitHub.*
+*Prior to merging the changes back into main, the final thread of the **Release Message** should also be stored in GitHub.*

-The VistA SQA Checklist should be updated for each test version and be included in the test folder of the patch.
+The ***VistA SQA Checklist*** should be updated for each test version and be included in the test folder of the patch.

 ![Single Patch](README.assets/Single%20Patch.svg)

 In committing the addition of the KIDS build to the local Patch also tag the commit with an annotated tag which should include the Patch Number as well as the Test Version (see [Tags](#tags)).

-Once committed and pushed to the GitHub repository, a Pull Request should be made to merge the current changes into the Dev branch.
+Once committed and pushed to the GitHub repository, a Pull Request should be made by the **lead developer** to merge the current changes into the Dev branch.
+The **Product SME** (Subject Matter Expert) is responsible for approving the pull request.
 Once the changes have been merged into Dev the code should be sent to FORUM for testing by SQA.

+- **Developer** issues PR from Patch to Dev - When all local/unit testing is complete.
+- **Product SME** approves merge from Patch to Dev - When ready for SQA testing
+- **Product SME** issues PR from Dev to Main - When all development/local testing is complete
+- **Release Coordinator**  (aka *"The One"*) approves merge into Main - Ready for National Release